Cloud-based digital asset management: What you need to know

-A decade ago, the notion of “the cloud” was a trendy new topic of conversation.
-At the time, on-premise hosting was the norm.
-Enterprise companies dedicated entire teams and office space to managing their IT infrastructure.
+A decade ago, “the cloud” was a trending new topic of conversation.
+At the time, on-premise hosting was the norm, and enterprise companies dedicated entire teams and office space to managing their IT infrastructure.

 What is a Cloud Digital Asset Management System?

-Cloud DAMs are hosted on a network of remote servers (aka “the cloud”) and operate on a Software as a Service (SaaS) model–offered typically as a monthly or annual subscription that includes access to a choice to specific sets of features.
+Cloud DAMs are hosted on a network of remote servers (aka “the cloud”) and operate on a Software as a Service (SaaS) model — a monthly or annual subscription that includes access to specific sets of features.

 Here’s a quick break down of each solution:

-Cloud DAM systems are hosted on a network of remote servers owned and operated by third-party vendors who handle storage, maintenance, security, and more.
-Here, users subscribe to a plan that grants them access to the platform’s features and insights, while the DAM vendor shoulders the burden of managing & maintaining the software and its underlying infrastructure.
+Cloud digital asset management software is hosted on a network of remote servers owned and operated by third-party vendors who handle storage, maintenance, security, and more.
+Users subscribe to a plan that grants them access to the platform’s features, while the DAM vendor manages and maintains the software and its security.

-On-premise DAM solutions are installed on company property–on office desktops, in server rooms, or a dedicated data center.
-Rather than paying an ongoing subscription fee, brands purchase the hardware, infrastructure, and licensing rights to the software.
+An on premise DAM system is installed on company property–on office desktops, in server rooms, or a dedicated data center.
+Rather than paying an ongoing subscription fee, brands purchase the licensing rights to the software.

-While the benefits of cloud-based tools are well-known, many organizations are still reluctant to embrace the cloud–whether it’s because they don’t understand it or fear losing security over assets.
-Or, keeping the status quo might seem simpler in a highly-regulated industry like financial services or healthcare, where maintaining compliance is a high-stakes affair.
+While the benefits of web-based DAM tools are well-known, many organizations are still reluctant to embrace the cloud–whether it’s because they don’t understand it, fear losing control of assets, or are concerned about compliance.

 1. Cost-effective, scalable storage

-A DAM like Brandfolder allows brands to upload and share unlimited files in many formats into a secure central location–regardless of size.
-This benefit is crucial for companies working with a large number of digital files, in a variety of different formats — audio, video, and hi-res images etc - that quickly fill up precious server space.
+Brandfolder allows brands to upload and share an unlimited number of media files of any size.
+This benefit is crucial for companies working with a large number of digital files and image assets, in a variety of different formats — audio, video, and hi-res images — that would otherwise consume local server space.

-Additionally, users can save time by setting up automated workflows that ingest and organize branded assets before storing them in a secure, central location.
+Additionally, users can save time by setting up automated workflows that ingest and organize branded assets before storing them.
+It’s a better way to manage media files.

 2. Improved asset organization

-Cloud DAM features not only help keep things organized and secure, they also reduce the redundancies and bottlenecks caused by misplaced assets.
+A cloud DAM system’s organizational features reduce the risk of redundancies and bottlenecks caused by misplaced assets.

-Instead, organizations should look for solutions with intelligent search functionality and built-in automations that make it easy for everyone to find the right materials and immediately put them into action.
+Organizations should look for DAM solutions with intelligent search functionality and built-in automations that make it easy for everyone to find the right materials.

 3. Advanced search capabilities